CelilSincanli/ros_flexbuild/README.md

 ## Notes

 - The Dockerfiles automatically build the workspace and set up the environment.
-- You can select the timer period in milliseconds using the provided API.
+- You can select the timer period in milliseconds using the provided yaml.
 - Launch files and entrypoints are configured for both ROS 1 and ROS 2.